 After spending her lifetime being ahead of her time, Buffy Sainte-Marie is arguably the most oxymoronic figure in the history of popular music, indisputably iconic yet often overlooked, even ignored.
 “Her omission from the Rock & Roll Hall of Fame is galling,” wrote Andrea Warner, her official biographer, in The Globe and Mail in 2021, and it’s difficult – millions would say impossible – to disagree.

-In equal measure a singer, songwriter, musician, educator, activist and visual artist, Sainte-Marie’s extensive list of pioneering achievements includes being the first Indigenous person to win Billboard’s Best New Artist award (1964); the first singer to record a quadraphonic album (Illuminations, 1969); the first Indigenous person to win an Academy, Golden Globe and BAFTA Award (for “Up Where We Belong,” 1983); the first person to receive an honorary doctorate from the University of Massachusetts (1983); the first recording artist to deliver an entire album using file-sharing software (Coincidences and Likely Stories, 1991); and the first septuagenarian to receive the Polaris Music Prize (for Power in the Blood, 2015).
+In equal measure a singer, songwriter, musician, educator, activist and visual artist, Sainte-Marie’s extensive achievements include winning Billboard’s Best New Artist award (1964); being the first singer to record a quadraphonic album (Illuminations, 1969); winning an Academy, Golden Globe and BAFTA Award (for “Up Where We Belong,” 1983); being the first person to receive an honorary doctorate from the University of Massachusetts (1983); being the first recording artist to deliver an entire album using file-sharing software (Coincidences and Likely Stories, 1991); and being the first septuagenarian to receive the Polaris Music Prize (for Power in the Blood, 2015).

 As for music, Sainte-Marie has recorded 16 studio albums with consistent lyrical themes of love, war, religion and mysticism and her best-known song, “Universal Soldier” (written in 1963), has inspired 157 cover versions, according to a feature in The Guardian in November 2022, by singers as diverse as Elvis Presley, Donovan, Janis Joplin, Barbara Streisand, Glen Campbell, Courtney Love and Neko Case.